 The RGMII block generates a clock (configured using processor status register 2), and has the facility to delay the outgoing clock edge, putting it out of phase with the data.
 The RGMII block translates the double data-rate 4-wire data signals and 1-wire control signal into single-data rate 8-wire TX and DX signals and two control signals.
 Figure 17 shows how four clock blocks can be used to clock the RGMII ports.
-One clock block for the TXDATA path, one clock block for the RXDATA path, one clock block to delay the TX\CLK, and one clock block clocked on a negative valid signal to enable mode switching between 10/100/1000 speeds.
+One clock block for the TXDATA path, one clock block to delay the TX\CLK, and one clock block clocked on a negative valid signal to enable mode switching between 10/100/1000 speeds.
 Details on how to connect those ports are documented in an application note on RGMII for